-In ArcGIS Runtime SDKs, features and graphics represent real-world objects on a map.
+In ArcGIS Runtime, features and graphics represent real-world objects on a map or scene.
 Every feature and graphic has a geometry representing its shape and location, as well as other attributes that further describe the represented object.
 For example, polygon features could represent land parcels and include attributes about each one such as parcel ID or owner.
 Point graphics could represent event locations, including the event's time and type.
-When displayed on a map, features and graphics may be rendered using a variety of symbols.

 The following table compares important characteristics of features and graphics: